BlogH-01

 Some ways to help employees with anxiety:

-• Listen and act - Let them know you have an open door policy to discuss mental health.
-With that policy, also offer them insight to the accommodations available as well.
+• Listen and act - Let them know you have an open-door policy to discuss mental health.
+With that policy, also offer them insight into the accommodations available as well.
 That may include flexible working hours, mental health days, deadline extensions, and the like.
 Ask them what they need and let them know how you can reasonably accommodate it.

 • Educate - Learn what you can about anxiety disorders.
 Share reputable materials with your team via email, bulletin boards, and meetings to open the dialogue regarding mental health conditions.
 Sharing information from websites like Mental Health America can also educate workers on how they can better handle the condition or if they actually may be experiencing undiagnosed anxiety.